SpaceBuckets/SpaceBuckets/static/docs/light-intensity/light-intensity.md

     *   [Read about how canopy light penetration »](/docs/canopy-penetration)"
 o: "2"
-d: "The Light-Top is the heart of a Space Bucket.
-It contains the main lighting configuration, and determines the performance of the indoor garden."
+d: In photobiology the only unit of measurement currently used is uMol/m2/sec.
+It's often written micromoles s-1 m-2 or something close.
+It means the equivalent of micromoles of photons falling in a one square meter area per second."
+f: "In photobiology the measurement used is <b>uMol/m2/sec</b>: the equivalent of micromoles of photons falling in a one square meter area per second."